The Top 10 M1 Garand Rifles

 Sold by RIA in April 2015 for $97,750

-By now we all know that gas trap models are the earliest M1 Garands, right?
+By now we all know that gas trap models are some of the earliest M1 Garands, right?
 Well, it turns out that the earliest 80 production M1 Garands are a special set known as “Shop Models.”
 These early models are extremely rare and are some of the most enviable pieces in a U.S. military rifle collection.
 The shop models were the very first true M1 Garands ever produced.
-Since the production lines had not yet been set up, these rifles were hand produced using individually machined parts.
+Since the production lines had not yet been set up, these future collector firearms were hand produced using individually machined parts.

 Sold by RIA in September 2015 for $149,500

 This National Match M1 Garand was the documented personal property of a young Massachusetts Senator named John Fitzgerald Kennedy.
 RIAC wrote an in-depth article on JFK’s M1 Garand back when it was sold in September 2015, detailing how Kennedy came to possess it and what special modifications were made to it by the CMP.
-It is arguably the most historically significant M1 Garand offered at auction and would be an immediate cornerstone in any firearms collection.
+When it sold it was arguably the most historically significant M1 Garand offered at auction and even today would be an immediate cornerstone in any firearms collection.

 Sold by RIA in April 2016 for $172,500